andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

 MRIQC Installation Option #2: Docker
 ***************************

 Go to the Docker `installation page <https://docs.docker.com/install/>`__ and select the download for your operating system.
-Then go through the steps to install Docker.
+Once downloaded, drag the Docker icon into your Applications (you may need your computer's admin password for this).
+At this point the docker command should now be in your $PATH.
 Once finished, type the following into the command line to build the container.

 ::